hyosung11/Launch-School/Courses/JS101/Lesson-4-JavaScript-Collections/notes.md

   - What do we mean by every other word?
   - How do we define a word in this context?
     - Words are delimited by spaces

+### E. Examples and Test Cases

+- Can confirm / refute assumptions
+- Help to answer questions about implicit requirements
+- Act as assertions which help to codify the rules and boundaries

+### D: Data Structures

+- Help reason with data logically
+- Help interact with data at implementation level
+- Thinking in terms of data structures is part of the problem solving process
+- Data structures closely linked to algorithm
+  - Set of steps from input to output
+  - Involves structuring data in a certain way

+### A: Algorithms

+- A logical sequence of steps for accomplishing a task or objective
+  - Closely linked to data structure
+  - Series of steps to structure data to produce the required output
+- Stay abstract / high-level
+  - Avoid implementation detail
+  - Don't worry about efficiency for now

+### C: Implementing a Solution in Code

 **Sum Even Number Rows**